FRCTeam3255/NURDVision/README.md

-# NURDVision
+# NURDVision Alpha
-SuperNURDs implementation of vision co-processing on the Jetson TK1
+First SuperNURDs implementation of vision co-processing on the Jetson TK1

 This is the runnable program and setup of NURDVision, to see a simple implementation example on an FRC Robot visit: